asatarin/asatarin.github.io/index.md

 ## About

-Andrey is engaged in testing distributed systems at Yandex.
+Andrey is involved in testing at Amazon Web Services.
-Previously he has worked in various projects: testing online multiplayer game at Mail.ru, cloud antivirus detection system at Kaspersky Lab, and foreign exchange pricing service at Deutsche Bank.
+Previously he has worked in various projects: testing distributed NewSQL database at Yandex, cloud antivirus detection system at Kaspersky Lab, online multiplayer game at Mail.ru, and foreign exchange pricing service at Deutsche Bank.
 Andrey is interested in testing large scale distributed and backend systems.

 ## Contacts